face-orm/face-embryo/README.md

     $ sudo chmod a+x /usr/local/bin/embryo
 ```

-It's always good to update it in case this readme is not update to date :
+It's always good to update it in case there is a new version of it :

 ```shell
     $ embryo update